neuralhydrology/neuralhydrology/docs/source/usage/models.rst

 MTS-LSTM
 --------
-:py:class:`neuralhydrology.modelzoo.mtslstm.MTSLSTM` is a newly proposed model by Gauch et al. (pre-print published soon).
-This model allows the training on more than temporal resolution (e.g. daily and hourly inputs) and returns multi-timescale model predictions accordingly.
+:py:class:`neuralhydrology.modelzoo.mtslstm.MTSLSTM` is a newly proposed model by `Gauch et al. "Rainfall--Runoff Prediction at Multiple Timescales with a Single Long Short-Term Memory Network" <https://arxiv.org/abs/2010.07921>`__.
+This model allows the training on more than temporal resolution (e.g., daily and hourly inputs) and returns multi-timescale model predictions accordingly.
 A more detailed tutorial will follow shortly.

 ODE-LSTM